When attempting to protect properties from Power Tools, there must first be an understanding of what power tools are.

-Power Tools encompasses everything from battery powered hand drills to petrol powered specialist cutting equipment.
-With Bodily Force on the other hand, this general refers to any tools that are manually operated.
+Power Tools encompasses everything from battery-powered hand drills to petrol-powered specialist cutting equipment.
+With Bodily Force on the other hand, this generally refers to any tools that are manually operated.
 Essentially, any attack intended on a property with mechanically enhanced tools that drill, cut, grind or fire is regarded as a Power Tool attack.

 Visible security measures play a large part in the deterrence of criminal activity.
 However, for the determined intruder who has the skills to surpass basic security, there is nothing that is 100% guaranteed to stop them.
 Despite this, there are still numerous measures that can be implemented within the security procedures to delay the attack.

-Power tools are determined at a LPS 1175: Issue 7 Tool Category C standard according to the Loss Prevention Certification Boards (LPCB).
+Power tools are determined as an LPS 1175: Issue 7 Tool Category C standard according to the Loss Prevention Certification Boards (LPCB).
 Category C requires minimum SR3 certified measures.

 With the broadest scope of tool categorisation, the LPCB LPS 1175: Issue 7 certification provides an industry-wide recognition for products that have achieved performance standards.

 By acknowledging that the determined criminal won’t be discouraged by basic measures, referring to CCTV cameras or basic security grilles, independently certified products that can resist attack (or at the very least delay) by power tools are vital.

 For properties and buildings more likely to experience attacks by power tools, an Architect Liaison Officer (ALO) or independent Security Consultant may be appointed to recommend the best course of action.
 In these cases, the ALO will specify products best suited for the application and risk profile.